successible/cleanslate/README.md

 Production (Linux):

 - Add these items to your `.env` as outlined below.
 Replace `<XXX>` with your own values.
-You can find your project config in your Firebase project settings
+You can find your project config in your Firebase project settings.
+Do not add these values unless you are doing authentication via Firebase.

 ```bash
 NEXT_PUBLIC_FIREBASE_CONFIG='{"apiKey":"<XXX>","appId":"<XXX>","authDomain":"<XXX>","messagingSenderId":"<XXX>","projectId":"<XXX>","storageBucket":"<XXX>"}'